tuw-robotics/tuw_multi_robot/README.md

 # tuw\_multi\_robot
 This repository includes ros packages to plan routes for multiple robots on a search graph.
-It creates a graph out of a pixel map and tries to find a path for multiple robots using an extended approach for prioritized planning.
-The inputs are the odometry messages of the robots, the map and the desired goal poses and the output are multiple synchronized routes given to the single robots.
+It creates a search graph out of a pixel map and tries to find a path for multiple robots using an extended approach for prioritized planning.
+The inputs are the tuw_multi_robot_msgs/RobotInfo messages which include the robots pose, the map and the desired goal poses.
+The output are multiple synchronized routes given to the individual robots.
 # Installation
 Have a look at the [INSTALL.md](INSTALL.md) file
 # Demos / Tutorials